digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 1. **Appraisal**: Knowing the type of operating/file system used by the creator can help with troubleshooting.

 3. **Potential imaging challenges**:
-   - Damaged hardware
-   - Incompatible or outdated software
+   - Damaged hardware/incompatible or outdated software
-   - Unavailability of necessary hardware, software, or peripherals (cables, entire computers)
+   - Unavailability of necessary hardware, software, or peripherals
    - Proprietary disk image formats
    - Insufficient or missing metadata